vic-cw/acctools/README.md

 ## Download

 All download packages come ready to run.
-Once downloaded, simply unzip and start using :
+Once downloaded, unzip to a folder with spaces in path and start using :

     $ ./download_aba_statements.sh
     $ ./format_bank_statement.sh downloaded_statement.csv